Kernix13/Kernix13/README.md

 ## ABOUT ME

-I live in Springfield, Pennsylvania and and am learning various web languages and technologies with the goal of landing a Web Design or Front End Developer job.
-I have loved learning all my life, and I have been studying web design and development the last 4+ years.
+I live in Springfield, Pennsylvania, and am learning various web languages and technologies with the goal of landing a Web Design or Front End Developer job.
+I have loved learning all my life, and I have been studying web design and development for the last 4+ years.

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _underscores_ as a starter template.
 Also, take a look at my personal [portfolio page](https://courageous-cuchufli-816711.netlify.app/) and the [PDF version of my resume](https://github.com/Kernix13/Kernix13/blob/main/resume.pdf) in this repo.